-From Friday the 10th of November 2017, first home buyers are able to express their interest in being a part of HomesVic — a shared equity scheme that will see the Government provide up to 25% of the initial price of a buyer’s first home.
+From Friday the 10th of November 2017, first home buyers are able to express their interest in being a part of HomesVic — a shared equity scheme that will see the Victorian Government provide up to 25% of the initial price of a buyer’s first home.

 Earlier this year, when the policy was announced in the Victorian State Budget, we published an article outlining what the Victorian HomesVic program involves.
 Click here to refresh your memory with the announcement.

-Applications will officially open in February 2018 and the pilot scheme will begin in early 2018 (where some eligible first home buyers will be able to purchase) – with an initial allocation of $50 million over two years.
+Applications will officially open in February 2018 and the pilot scheme will begin in early 2018 (when some eligible first home buyers will be able to purchase) – with an initial allocation of $50 million over two years.
 The pilot scheme will initially be available for up to 400 first home buyers who meet the eligibility criteria.

 Who is the Scheme suitable for?

 The HomesVic shared ownership scheme is not for all Victorian first home buyers as it is targetted towards low income earning singles and couples/families.
 The scheme requires first home buyers to have a minimum of 5% deposit to contribute to their first home.